shash42/Performance_Explorations/Interleaving/README.md

   In the solvealt function, essentially the K different arrays have their operations interleaved, which makes sure there is no immediate data dependencies.
   This is the justification for solvealt being significantly faster.
 </details>

+**Correct Analysis**
+Cache optimization overpowers the effects of small issues like Data Dependency.
+The above faster result just serves the example of cache being significantly faster.